lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 8.3.0 =
+* Bugfix: Fixed issue where Share Buttons and Related Content apps were not showing after excerpts
+* Various other performance updates and bug fixes

 = 8.2.0 =
 * New: **[Share Buttons for Images (Image Sharer)](https://blog.shareaholic.com/new-share-buttons-for-images-plugin/)** enhancements - you can now fully customize where these share buttons appear on your images and exactly how they will look and function, including setting opacity, offsets, icon padding, position, custom icon colors, size, and a lot more.
 All this, without touching ANY code!
 Also adds support for Facebook, Google+, Twitter, LinkedIn, Email, Fancy.com, Yummly and Houzz.